 Social media is where your prospects and customers communicate with each other.
 Are you listening to what they’re saying?
 If you want to engage your prospect and customers in a meaningful way, you must first listen.
-Online conversations often contain information that tell you where a person is on their buying journey.
+Online conversations often contain information that tells you where a person is on their buying journey.

 While developing a comprehensive social media strategy can be a big task, you can start small by including social behavior as part of a lead’s behavior score.
 As long as you can capture social media activity in your marketing automation platform, you can score it.
-Some marketing automations platforms do this natively, but for others you will need a third-party application.
+Some marketing automation platforms do this natively, but for others, you will need a third-party application.
 Some of these applications are Hootsuite, Oktopost, and Percolate.

 Since social scoring is part of behavior scoring you can follow our previously defined framework and score actions as Critical, Important, Influencing, and Undesirable.

 - Explicitly states they are ready to buy a product that you offer.

 - Expresses a business challenge that you help solve.

 - Mentions your company or product with positive sentiment.

 - Uses key terms that align with your product offering.

 Important (5-9 Points)